jzabroski/Home-1/proposed/2021/IncludeReferencedProjects.md

 Another interaction is with the [`dotnet pack --IncludeReferencedProjects`](https://docs.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-pack) CLI.

+Another is with PackAsTool.

 #### Clarification of Corner Cases

+1. Create a nuget package that depends on private libraries, i.e. libraries that are needed at runtime, but should not be exposed as a nuget package.

 [Is there a good way for the NuGet package to import the dependencies that the Project had?](https://github.com/NuGet/Home/issues/3891#issuecomment-382867751)
 Say Project A depends on Project B, but Project B depends on NuGet Package 1 and Nuget Package 2.